sockysec/Telerecon/README.md

 14. **Conduct a subscriber census across a list of target channels:** Iterate through a txt/csv directory list of Telegram channels, reporting the number of subscribers/members.

+15. **Parse user messages for ideological indicators:** Assumes user messages have already been collected.
+Outputs a report containing keyphrases that could indicate ideology (the report includes citations for ease of verification).
+Key phrases are customizable by editing the script.
+Default function parses text to detect hate speech/racism, white-identity-motivated extremism, conspiratorial ideation, sovereign citizen, and incel terminology.
+Note: Context is key, mentioning a keyword does not make a user ideologically motivated.
+However, this function is still useful for rapidly assessing a target.

 # Example Targeting Workflow